post-hero-img

 Let’s assume a user logs in to the AddSearch website and types in the word “search”.

-Behind the UI, the query without fuzzy search on would look somewhat like this –
+Behind the UI, the query without fuzzy search would look somewhat like this –

 Request